Add support for IPv6 in mod_extforward

 I have a proxy (varnish) which listens on a IPv6 address and forwards requests to Lighty on IPv4 address.
 Requests seems to be coming Lighty's way they seem to be originating from 0.0.0.8.
 However mod_extforward cannot be made to trust this IP. mod_extforward works perfectly when the clients are connecting to the proxies IPv4 interface.

-#2 Updated by nitrox about 5 years ago
+#2 Updated by nitrox over 5 years ago

 try "cat /proc/sys/net/ipv6/bindv6only", which should be set to 1, if set to 0 its using kind of ipv4-over-ipv6 (dunno the correct wording atm.) and use $HTTP["socket"] "[::]:80" and $HTTP["socket"] ":80" to bind on v6 and v4 seperately (might interfere with server.use-ipv6 = "enable", so comment this out first).

 Dunno if this really solves your problem, but atleast v4 and v6 work independent from each other.
 Look at the logs, it should have "real" v4/v6 ip-adresse logged.

-#3 Updated by lapo about 5 years ago
+#3 Updated by lapo over 5 years ago

 @nitrox: this bug isn't about IPv6 support in lighttpd (that works great for me), this is about supporting (even in a purely-IPv4 lighttpd) IPv6 addresses in X-Forwarded-For field in mod_extforward: right now it parses them (incorrectly) just like IPv4, giving weird 0.0.0.x addresses as opposed as the correct address.